Sedalia Golf Course

 Course Information

 A hidden gem in the Midwest, we take pride in our beautiful course.
-It would not be possible without Dallas Baldwin, our course superintendent for the last 40 years.
-His assistant, Adam Pirtle has worked at several well-known courses across the Midwest, but he's happy to be home.
+None of it would be possible without Dallas Baldwin, our Course Superintendent, who has been with The Club for more than 40 years.
+His Assistant Superintendent is Adam Pirtle & he has worked at several well-known courses across the Midwest but he's happy to be home here at SCC.

 Par: 70